Cotchi666/FrontEnd_ReactJS_API/README.md

 5. run "npm start" for the first deploying on ur locall server.
 6. Thank for a visiting.
 7. Chien_DEV

-- Contact me if u have any problem on the project [Facebook](https://www.facebook.com/cot.toxicff/)..
+- Contact me if u have any problems on the project [Facebook](https://www.facebook.com/cot.toxicff/)